 Valley Head and Mentone in pictures

 Just north of Fort Payne, both Valley Head and Mentone have some nice old places that historic-sight seekers would enjoy.
-Some of the oldest and best-preserved structures in the DeKalb County area can be found there.
+A few of the oldest and best-preserved structures in DeKalb County, Alabama, can be found there.

 Like Fort Payne, Valley Head rests in Little Wills Valley between Lookout Mountain and Little Ridge near the northeast corner of Alabama.
 Its tiny downtown — barely more than one block square — is nostalgically charming in its picturesque setting.
 The commercial buildings appear to be from the 1910 to 1930 range.